werf/werf/docs/_includes/documentation/reference/cli/werf_compose_config.md

       --secondary-repo=[]
             Specify one or multiple secondary read-only repo with images that will be used as a
             cache
-      --skip-tls-verify-registry=false
+  -Z, --skip-build=false
+            Disable building of docker images, cached images in the repo should exist in the repo
+            if werf.yaml contains at least one image description (default $WERF_SKIP_BUILD) --skip-tls-verify-registry=false
             Skip TLS certificate validation when accessing a registry (default
             $WERF_SKIP_TLS_VERIFY_REGISTRY)